course-details-portlet

 Learning methods and activities

 Lectures, seminars and self-study.
-Mandatory activities: Participation in teaching with a minimum 3/4 attendance.
+Mandatory activities: Participation in teaching with a minimum 3/4 attendance and approved project description.

 Compulsory assignments